earthlab/Western_states_daily_PM2.5/download-earth-observations/GASP_processing/README.md

 __Processing:__

+(Merge lat.txt and lon.txt files from two time-sections)

 Run create_latlon_tzid_lookup_table.py, and update the line in class_approach.py with the directory location of lat_lon_tzid_lookup.csv.

 Add "point" to the beginning of the header in lat_lon_tzid_lookup.csv